hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 02: Two Pointers.md

   //we can utilize a HashTable to search for the required pair.
   //We can iterate through the array one number at a time.
   //Let’s say during our iteration we are at number ‘X’,
-  //so we need to find ‘Y’ such that “X + Y == TargetX+Y==Target”.
+  //so we need to find ‘Y’ such that “X + Y == Target”.

   //We will do two things here:
   const arr = {}
   for(let i = 0; i < nums.length; i ++){
     let item = nums[i]

+    if(target - item in arr) {
       //1.
-Search for ‘Y’ (which is equivalent to “Target - XTarget−X”) in the HashTable.
+Search for ‘Y’ (which is equivalent to “Target - X”) in the HashTable.
-     //If it is there, we have found the required pair
+      //If it is there, we have found the required pair return [arr[target - item], i]

-     //2.
-Otherwise, insert “X” in the HashTable, so that we can search it for the later numbers. if(target - item in arr) {
-      return [arr[target - item], i]
     }
     arr[nums[i]] = i
+    //2.
+Otherwise, insert “X” in the HashTable, so that we can search it for the later numbers.
   }
   return [-1, -1]
 }